-It is our goal and mission to not only grow together in Christian fellowship, but to reach out to the community, showing them the love of Christ as we serve them in whatever way we can.
+It is our goal and mission to grow together in Christian fellowship as we reach out to the community, showing the love of Christ as we serve in various ways.

-BHCC is a place where everyone can help serve and no one is overlooked, where everyone is welcome and no one is turned away, where visitors are treated with handshakes and banana bread just for coming, and where we strive to be the friendliest congregation in Abilene.
+Baker Heights Church of Christ (BHCC) is a place where everyone can come to know God, where everyone can help serve.
+No one is overlooked and everyone is welcome.
+No one is turned away.
+Visitors are greeted with a handshakes and treated with banana bread just for coming.
+We strive to be the friendliest congregation in Abilene.

 WE BELIEVE THAT the Bible is God’s infallible, inspired word!
 It is accurate, authoritative and applicable to our everyday lives.

 It is both timely and timeless!
 His word does not change.
 We believe through study we can come to know God and His plan for our lives.

 Jesus Christ is the same yesterday and today and forever.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.

 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures.

 WE BELIEVE THAT we share in Jesus’ death, burial and resurrection by being buried with Jesus through baptism by immersion for the forgiveness of our sins, so that as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 Baptism is essential for salvation, as Jesus told us that those who have not been born again by water and spirit cannot enter the Kingdom of God.

 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.”